lsst-uk/lasair4/docs/source/concepts/querying.md

 ORDER BY glatmean
 ```
 and I click 'Run this Query', then I get a list of objects that are coincident with
-the given watchlist, together with the watchlist's name, and the galactiv latitude.
+the given watchlist, together with the watchlist's name, and the galactic latitude.
 The `WHERE` clause has restricted the results by galactic latitude, and the results
 come in order of galactic latitude.